feifel/jtra/SPECS.md

 ## 1. Overview

-JTRA is a cross-platform desktop application that reminds the user every 15 minutes to confirm or change their current work task, records time against JIRA tickets, stores data locally in a CSV file, and — on request — submits recorded time to JIRA as worklogs via the JIRA REST API.
+JTRA is a cross-platform web application that reminds the user every 15 minutes to confirm or change their current work task, records time against JIRA tickets, stores data locally in the browser's IndexedDB, and — on request — submits recorded time to JIRA as worklogs via the JIRA REST API.

 ---